lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Functionalities

-This subsection describes the different fields in the fragmentation header frames (see the related formats in {{Fragfor}}), as well as the tools that are used to enable the fragmentation functionalities defined in this document, and the different reliability options supported.
+This subsection describes the different fields in the fragmentation header frames (see the related formats in {{Fragfor}}), as well as the tools that are used to enable the fragmentation functionalities defined in this document, and the different reliability modes supported.

 *  Rule ID.
 The Rule ID is present in the fragment header and in the ACK header format.
 The Rule ID in a fragment header is used to identify that a fragment is being carried, what fragmentation delivery reliability mode is used and what window size is used (if multiple sizes are possible).
 The Rule ID  in the fragmentation header also allows interleaving non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
 The Rule ID in an ACK identifies the message as an ACK.

 *  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values that are used for controlling the fragmentation process, as described next.
 The FCN value with all the bits equal to 1 (All-1) denotes the last fragment of a packet.
 In any window mode, the FCN value with all the bits equal to 0 (All-0) denotes the last fragment of a window (when such window is not the last one of the packet).
-In No ACK mode, All-0 is found in all fragments but the last one.
+In the No-ACK mode, All-0 is found in all fragments but the last one.
 The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the fragments, this field is an unsigned integer, with a size of N bits.
-In the No ACK mode, it is set to 1 bit (N=1).
-For the other reliability options, it is recommended to use a number of bits (N) equal to or greater than 3.
+In the No-ACK mode, it is set to 1 bit (N=1).
+For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value will be defined in the corresponding technology documents.
 The FCN MUST be set sequentially decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.
    For windows that are not the last one  from a fragmented packet, the FCN for the last fragment in such windows is an All-0.
-This indicates that the window is finished and communication proceeds according to the reliability option in use.
+This indicates that the window is finished and communication proceeds according to the reliability mode in use.
    The FCN for the last fragment in the last window is an All-1.
-It is also important to note that, in No ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.
+It is also important to note that, in the No-ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

 *  Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram, and to different values for different datagrams.
 Using this field, the sender can interleave fragments from different IPv6 datagrams, while the receiver can still tell them apart.